 To be a true responsible traveler

-The project is situated in the small village of Mengaris, located on the banks of the beautiful Kinabatangan River.
+The project is situated in a small village, located on the banks of the beautiful Kinabatangan River.
 This massive river flows swiftly for an impressive 560km out of the rugged mountainous interior of Borneo to the north-east coast in the Malaysian State of Sabah.
-The Lower Kinabatangan – where the project is based – slows immensely to meander through an endless floodplain which forms the agricultural heartland of Sabah.
-You can take in some birdwatching as there are over 200 species of bird, 10 primates, crocodiles, go on a boat trip to look for the probiscus monkey, cave visit, or explore forest trails.
+You can take in some bird-watching as there are over 200 species of birds, 10 types of primates, crocodiles, go on a boat trip to look for the proboscis monkey, cave visit, or explore forest trails.
 This truly is an opportunity for immersion in local habitats and wildlife.
 Bring a camera and capture some amazing scenery.
 Why not explore further afield after your placement and visit Kota Kinabalu, climb the challenging mountain or find out about the history of Sandakan.

 Details & Costs